keptn/spec/import_package.md

 can be used in the payload.
 For more details see the [Templating](#templating) Section.
 The following API actions are supported:

-`keptn-api-v1-create-service`: Creates a service
+`keptn-api-v1-create-service`: Create a service
 ```json
 {
     "serviceName": "[[ .Context.service ]]"
 }
 ```

-`keptn-api-v1-uniform-create-secret`: Creates a secret
+`keptn-api-v1-uniform-create-secret`: Create a secret
 ```json
 {
     "scope":"[[ .Context.scope ]]",